 Once I had a version I was happy to work with, I set about shaping it in such a way that colleagues who were not used to working with code would still be able to create and edit advanced interactive media.

 This freed up more time so I could focus on the user interface design and make it unique for each project.
-The examples below, depsite all looking very different, were built using the framework.

 This was an attempt to recreate the interface of the Sky Planner as a framework for navigating elearning or slides.
-It's an interface which every member of staff would be extremely familiar with,
+It's an interface which every member of staff would be extremely familiar with, so would feel completely at home working within.

 The original of this module was the first project I worked on when I started the role with which I had never been entirely happy.
 I relished the opportunity to revisit it when it was updated a year later and rebuild from scratch.